Frédéric Brun (writer): Biography

 In 2007, he published his first book Perla.
 Shortly after the death of his mother, Perla, deported fifty years earlier to the Auschwitz concentration camp, he tried to understand her ordeal and read numerous testimonies about the camps.
 Strangely at the same moment, he felt attracted by the German poets, Novalis, Hölderlin, Friedrich Schlegel and painter Caspar David Friedrich.
 A hymn to the mother, it is also a book of correspondence and questioning, on love, death, birth and transmission.

 In 2008, a second book was published: Le Roman de Jean.
 In this book, he retraces the journey of his father Jean Dréjac, author of songs, from fragments and rough drafts.
 After his disappearance, faced with questions about the afterlife, he finds an appeasement with the ancient philosophers.

 In 2010, he completed a family trilogy with Une prière pour Nacha.
-Nacha suffers from Alzheimer's disease.
+Nacha has Alzheimer's disease.
 At the moment when he was present at the end of her life, the narrator noticed that the story of his family's branch had not been told to him.
 He is going to make an investigation in Poland and thanks to a Yizker-bukh, a book of memory, he would get to know some details of the life of his ancestors.
 Une prière pour Nacha is a book of hope at the crossroads of religions.

 In 2015, he published the biographical novel Novalis et l'âme poétique du monde and created the éditions Poesis.
 That same year, he was a member of the Prix Françoise Sagan.

 In 2016, he conceived the design, the choice of texts and the foreword of the anthology Habiter poétiquement le monde (Poesis).